Long after treatment is finished, many breast cancer survivors feel miserably tired — but manipulating pressure points with acupressure boosts energy.

 But after breast cancer patients have been declared disease-free and are through with treatments, extreme tiredness may linger.
 The National Cancer Institute points out this persistent fatigue can last for months and even years, interfering with quality of life.
 In fact, about a third of breast cancer survivors report feeling unduly tired up to a decade after successful treatment for their disease.

 Research from the University of Michigan concludes there’s a non-drug treatment that can help relieve post cancer-treatment fatigue — acupressure, the non-invasive body treatment long used in traditional Chinese medicine.
-Acupressure involves using thumbs, fingers, or a device to apply firm but gentle pressure on specific points on the body associated with various organs or conditions.
+Acupressure involves using thumbs, fingers, or a device to apply firm but gentle pressure on specific pressure points on the body associated with various organs or conditions.

 The research team recruited 424 breast cancer survivors from the Michigan Tumor Registry and divided them up into three groups.
 One group received a form of acupressure that focuses on specific points in the body traditionally used to produce relaxation and treat insomnia.
 Another group received acupressure using different pressure points linked to feeling more energetic.
 The third group was treated with regular care, including standard sleep-management strategies, instead of acupressure.

 The women in the two acupressure groups were taught to administer their own therapy.
-After just 15 minutes of DIY acupressure training, the volunteers were able to accurately locate acupressure points on their bodies and apply the correct amount of pressure to stimulate these areas.
+After just 15 minutes of DIY acupressure training, the volunteers were able to accurately locate acupressure pressure points on their bodies and apply the correct amount of pressure to stimulate these areas.
 The women performed DIY acupressure on themselves at home once daily for six weeks.
 The only side effect reported by some of the study participants was minor bruising at the acupressure points.

 At the end of the study, the breast cancer survivors who received DIY acupressure treatments had significant improvements in fatigue — and the feeling their ongoing tiredness had finally lifted was sustained.
 In all, acupressure reduced fatigue by 27 percent to 34 percent over the course of six weeks.